Get the FREE one-click dictionary software for Windows

 Derived forms: acting, acts, acted

-Type of: be, bring home the bacon [informal], come through, come up trumps [Brit, informal], deliver the goods, dramatic composition, dramatic work, event, expression, instrument, legal document, legal instrument, manifestation, official document, perform, performance, public presentation, recreate, re-create, reflection, reflexion [Brit], serve, succeed, turn up trumps [Brit, informal], win
+Type of: be, bring home the bacon [informal], come through, come up trumps [Brit, informal], deliver the goods, dramatic composition, dramatic work, event, exist, expression, instrument, legal document, legal instrument, manifestation, official document, perform, performance, public presentation, recreate, re-create, reflection, reflexion [Brit], serve, succeed, turn up trumps [Brit, informal], win

 Antonym: forbear